Wednesday, December 3, 2025

 The first truly major boss is found in the Sunchamber, a huge room at the top of the ruins.
 This would be Flaahgra, a giant plant from hell that seems to be poisoning all of the water in the ruins.
 How is it doing this?
 Do we want to know?

 You defeat by depriving it of light sources, more or less.
-The music during this fight is one of the better tracks in the game.
-Pop those peepers, because this is a creepy fight.
+The music during this fight is one of the better tracks in the game, very creepy and only plays here.

 As is tradition, beating the first major boss nets you the Varia suit.
-This is Samus' most iconic look.
-Her original suit is more yellow and lacks the "buffness".
-This lets her survive in super-heated areas, so naturally the next part is the lava area.
+This is Samus' most iconic look, and lets her survive in super-heated areas, so naturally the next part is the lava area.
 Getting the Varia is an awesome moment in most Metroid games... aside from Other M where it consists of Samus finally getting permission from Adam to turn on the Varia after BURNING ALIVE IN SWELTERING HEAT for a while.
-I really felt a sense of achievement on that one!

 Phendrana Drifts is the ice area of the game.
 Now there's something that was missing from Super Metroid, an ice area.
 This is without a doubt the most popular area in the game, and with good reason.
 The music here?
 Very, very good.
-Almost sounds like something from Yasunori Mitsuda (the guy who did the soundtracks for Chrono Trigger, Chrono Cross, and Shadow Hearts Covenant).
+Almost sounds like something from Yasunori Mitsuda.

 There's constant snowfall here, and it's a huge zone with a lot to explore.
 While I personally like Tallon Overworld a bit more, I'll admit that Phendrana Drifts is the high point of the game.

-There are a lot of "side-scrolling" morph ball only areas in this game that basically amount to 2D hallways.
-Since they're the exception, they're pretty cool.
+There are a lot of "side-scrolling" morph ball only areas in this game that are almost like traditional 2D areas.

 Much like Metroid Fusion, I have never found 100% of the items in this game.
-I think my record is a measily 65% or so.
+I think my record is a measily 75% or so.
 As a result, every time I play this I find things that I've never found before.
-Here we see a precariously-placed Missile that I found for the first time.
+Here we see a precariously-placed Missile as I found it for the first time.

 The Space Jump is one of the most important powerups in this game, as it lets you double jump.
 It's located in a grove very close to the starting point of the game, and it's actually possible to get it at the very beginning if you use a certain dashing glitch.
-The game is very different if you have the double jump from the start.
+The game is very different if you have the double jump from the start (I'd argue it's significantly more fun, and allows for tons of sequence breaking without you even necessarily meaning to)

 Back in Phendrana, the menacing Sheegoth is one of the more memorable mini-bosses in this game.
 It guards...